All Episodes

 It's too late.

-And you might have a point, except people like Ted Cruz, people like Mike Lee, people like Marco Rubio are hellbent on seeing to it that Obamacare is not fully funded.
+And you might have a point, except people like Ted Cruz, people like Mike Lee, people like Marco Rubio are hell-bent on seeing to it that Obamacare is not fully funded.

-And Paul Ryan's budget, which we haven't gotten to yet, Paul Ryan's budget calls for the full repeal of Obamacare.
+And Paul Ryan's budget, Which we haven't gotten to yet, Paul Ryan's budget calls for the full repeal of Obamacare.

-Now, my point to you is that there are newly arrived conservative Republicans in the Senate and some Tea Party Republicans and some old reliable conservative Republicans, Paul Ryan being one, who are not sitting idly by and saying, you know what, the Democrats won, they get to do whatever they want.
+Now, my point to you is that there are newly arrived conservative Republicans in the Senate and some Tea Party Republicans and some old reliable conservative Republicans, Paul Ryan being one, who are not sitting idly by and saying, you know what?

-Gets to do what he wants.
+Well, look, Obama won, gets to do what he wants.

 Obamacare is the law of the land.

-We can't do anything about it, and we shouldn't.
+We can't do anything about it and we shouldn't.

 We're conservatives and we abide by the law.